-Shareholders and Board of Directors J&J Snack Foods Corp. and Subsidiaries
+Board of Directors and Shareholders J&J Snack Foods Corp. and Subsidiaries

-We have audited the accompanying consolidated balance sheets of J&J Snack Foods Corp. and Subsidiaries as of September 26, 2015 and September 27, 2014, and the related consolidated statements of earnings, comprehensive income, changes in stockholders' equity, and cash flows for each of the three fiscal years in the period ended September 26, 2015.
-Our audits of the basic consolidated financial statements included the consolidated financial statement schedule listed in the index appearing under Item 15.
-We have also audited J&J Snack Foods Corp. and Subsidiaries' internal control over financial reporting as of September 26, 2015, based on criteria established in the 2013 Internal Control Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-J&J Snack Foods Corp. and Subsidiaries' management is responsible for these consolidated financial statements and financial statement schedule, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control over Financial Reporting.
-Our responsibility is to express an opinion on these consolidated financial statements and financial statement schedule and an opinion on J&J Snack Foods Corp. and Subsidiaries' internal control over financial reporting based on our audits.
+We have audited the accompanying consolidated balance sheets of J&J Snack Foods Corp. and subsidiaries (the "Company") as of September 24, 2016 and September 26, 2015, and the related consolidated statements of earnings, comprehensive income, changes in shareholders' equity, and cash flows for each of the three fiscal years in the period ended September 24, 2016 (52 weeks, 52 weeks and 52 weeks, respectively).
+Our audits of the basic consolidated financial statements included the financial statement schedule listed in the index appearing under Item 15(a)(2).
+These financial statements and financial statement schedule based on our audits.
+We have also audited the internal control over financial reporting of the Company as of September 24, 2016, based on criteria established in the 2013 Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting.
+Our responsibility is to express an opinion on the Company's internal Reporting.
+Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement and whether effective internal control over financial reporting was maintained in all material respects.
-Our audits of the consolidated financial statements included examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-Our audit of internal control over financial reporting included obtaining an understanding of internal control over financial reporting, assessing the risk that a material weakness exists, and testing and evaluating the design and operating effectiveness of internal control based on the assessed risk.
-Our audits also included performing such other procedures as we considered necessary in the circumstances.
-We believe that our audits provide a reasonable basis for our opinions.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement and whether effective internal control over financial reporting was maintained in all material respects.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
+An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+An audit of internal control over financial reporting includes obtaining an understanding of internal control over financial reporting, assessing the risk that a material weakness exists, testing and evaluating the design and operating effectiveness of internal control based on the assessed risk, and performing such other procedures as we consider necessary in the circumstances.
+We believe that our audits provide a reasonable basis for our opinion.